icewind1991/nextcloud-dev/README.md

 See https://blackfire.io/docs/integrations/docker#running-the-agent for more information about using the blackfire agent with docker

+Current blackfire only works with php5

 ## octests

-`misc/ocserver` starts a new owncloud server in a container and executes the php test suite on it
+`misc/octests` starts a new owncloud server in a container and executes the php test suite on it.

+`octests` takes the same arguments for database and php version

 It expects `ocserver` to be located in `$PATH`